2017-2018 PT Admissions Information

 The TOEFL Exam

-Cumulative, Science and Last 45 Semester Credit GPAs must be 3.00 or higher in order to have your application reviewed.
+Cumulative, Science and Math, and Last 45 Semester Credit GPAs must be 3.2 or higher in order to have your application reviewed.
 These GPAs are calculated by PTCAS.
-Fall 2014 grades will not be used in the calculations of your GPAs because the application is due by Oct.
-15.
+Fall 2017 courses will not be used in GPA calculations because grades will not be available before the application deadline.

 Pacific University Supplemental Application